Cevian Capital sees burst of M&A deals in 2014

 The average activist has made triple the gains of the average hedge fund this year, and Gardell believes 2014 will bring a flurry of M&A, with many activist-related deals.

-The overall amount of assets controlled by activist funds is $89 billion (54.4 billion pounds), out of the hedge fund industry's $2.5 trillion.
+The overall amount of assets controlled by activist funds is $89 billion, out of the hedge fund industry's $2.5 trillion.

 "Corporate confidence will start to come up to a level that makes me think we will see a much stronger M&A market next year, and even that companies will dare to invest a little bit," said Gardell.
 Cevian is raising its holdings in companies in which it already holds stakes but Gardell would not say which ones.